-1. The country is vibrant and colourful during this time, and you will have a chance to learn more about culture of Vietnam.
+1. The country is vibrant and colorful during this time, and you will have a chance to learn more about the culture of Vietnam.

-4. Hotels and travel agents still work during Tet holiday.
-Some hotels will have special nights or New Year celebration.
+4. Hotels and travel agents still work during the Tet holiday.
+Some hotels will have special nights or New Year celebrations.

-If you're planning to visit Vietnam during Tet holiday, here are some tips.
+If you're planning to visit Vietnam during the Tet holiday, here are some tips.

 1. Be sure to plan and book your Vietnam tour early so that tickets can be guaranteed.
 Booking two or four months ahead is not a bad idea.

-3. For travelers, dining at hotel restaurants is the option since most restaurants are closed.
+4. For travelers, dining at hotel restaurants is an option since most restaurants are closed.

-4. If you are in need of some currency changed, do this in hotels though the exchange rate might be less than favorable.
+5. If you are in need of some currency change, do this in hotels though the exchange rate might be less than favorable.

-5. Try not to bargain because it will be considered to bring about bad luck for the whole new year.
-If you have to do, be very politely.
+6. Try not to bargain because it will be considered to bring about bad luck for the whole new year.
+If you have to do it, be very polite.

-If you have any questions about travelling in Vietnam or want to share your experience, do not hesitate to contact us: firstname.lastname@example.org.
-And if you like this post and find it helpful, please share it with your friends (the"share" button is on the top)!
+If you have any questions about traveling in Vietnam or want to share your experience, do not hesitate to contact us: firstname.lastname@example.org.
+And if you like this post and find it helpful, please share it with your friends!